browserengineering/book/book/accessibility.md

 [^zoom-scroll]: In a real browser, adjusting the scroll position when
     zooming is more complex than just multiplying.
-That's because zoom not only changes the height of individual lines of text, but also changes line breaking, meaning more or fewer lines of text.
+That's because zoom not only changes the heights of individual lines of text, but also changes line breaking, meaning more or fewer lines of text.
 This means there's no easy correspondence between old and new scroll positions.
 Most real browsers implement a much more general algorithm called [scroll anchoring](https://drafts.csswg.org/css-scroll-anchoring-1/) that handles all kinds of changes beyond just zoom.